Yorkshire Radio Network: Jingles

 The memorable YRN news jingle was re-produced several times, however the tune remained the same.
 This jingle was used on the individual stations.
 It was formed using the melody used at the start of that of 'Viking Radio' (also that of 'Pennine Radio'), and the end of that of 'Radio Hallam'.

 Some of the earlier jingles were sung by soul singer Jimmy Helms.
 Helms later went on to form the group Londonbeat, they were regular guests on Tim Finlay's evening show, and they even sang him a jingle to the tune of their hit "Failing in love again".

 All of the packages were created and written by British jingle production company Alfasound, with the final package being a co-production with United States Company JAM Creative Productions.
 The YRN 4 jingle package used resings of "Non-Stop Power" - originally created for New York radio station WPLJ.

-Former presenters: Where are they now?